MarlinFirmware/Marlin/Marlin/Firmwares/README.md

  Massive thank you in advance :heart:

 # Version history

 ## Marlin 2.0 Bugfix Branch
+ Update Marlin-BugFix 20210117
+  - Last fix by Marlin,
+  - Fix PID Range to 30,
+  - add Preheat before leveling.
+  - New core for SKR14 and SKR14T (Ready TFT host)

+## Marlin 2.0 Bugfix Branch
+ Update Marlin-BugFix 20210109
+  - Last fix by Marlin,
+  - Fix Feedback Users,
+  - Reduction of the hysteresis range from 10 to 6,
+  - 4 Mesh Locations,
+  - Functions disable but enable by menu (Runout, PowerLoss),
+  - **New_Core** size reduction (Small Boot Logo) and build optimization,
+  - Fix PowerLoss,
+  - Fix SDCard corrupted,
+  - Fix for "Mesh Edit",
+  - New test firmwares for Q5 (Stock and TMC2209).
+  - Special firmware for supporters and developments.

+## Marlin 2.0 Bugfix Branch
  Update Marlin-BugFix 20201223
   - News directory by Boards (HISPEED, NANO, SKR)